CBEP-SoCB-Details/CB_Invasives/Analysis/MIMIC_Trend_Analysis.md

 A few of the other sites may also provide significant changes in abundance, but it looks unlikely.

-We are aware that the Palaemon was not searched for in the first few years of the program, but it was not found anywhere in New England until a few years ago, so that is unlikely to be a problem.
-A few other species were also added to the program over the period of record, as they because mroe abundant in New England.
+We are aware that the *Palaemon* was not searched for in the first few years of the program, but it was not found anywhere in New England until a few years ago, so that is unlikely to be a problem.
+A few other species were also added to the program over the period of record, as they became more abundant in New England.

 ### Binomial Models